asmitMM4/Miko-interview-experience/README.md

 * How does the architecture evolve from 5,000 RPM to significantly higher traffic?

 The assignment therefore becomes a practical exercise in **distributed systems, real-time communication, scalability, reliability, and system architecture**.

+Final Outcome

+Interview Verdict: Selected ✅

+I successfully cleared the Miko interview process, including the coding rounds, project discussions, and the take-home system design assignment.

+Offer Status: Offer received — not accepted

+I decided not to proceed with the offer and therefore did not join Miko.